 The LSU Law Library is a selective depository for United States government publications.
 Our item selection focuses on legal and law-related documents, including congressional materials, administrative regulations, administrative decisions, and presidential papers.
 We are open to the public.

-Electronic access to a wide variety of government information is available through FDsys, the U.S. Government Printing Office’s Federal Digital System.
-FDsys, the Catalog of U.S. Government Publications, the FDLP Basic Collection, and other government information sources on the Internet (see Free Law Online), are available at the Library’s public computers.
+Electronic access to a wide variety of government information is available through govinfo, a service of the U.S. Government Publishing Office.
+Govinfo, the Catalog of U.S. Government Publications, the FDLP Basic Collection, and other government information sources on the Internet, are available at the Library’s public computers.
 Patrons may read or download information.

 Paper government publications circulate according the Law Library’s general circulation policy.